terok_sandbox

 ¶

-Return the PID file path for the managed credential proxy daemon.
+Return the PID file path for the managed vault daemon.

 property